zzehli/fleurissant-api/resources.md

 # detailed to
 - [ ] error handling on controller
 - [ ] customer checkout backend route
-- [ ] figure out cors in deployment: https://github.com/cyu/rack-cors
+- [x] figure out cors in deployment: https://github.com/cyu/rack-cors
-- [ ] add a category to the product
+- [x] add a category to the product
+- [ ] logout error